Skip to main content

 Summary

-Details the process of creating and configuring a scoring profile in Accoil Analytics, including event weighing and time frame setup.
+Learn how to set up and configure a scoring profile in Accoil, including event weighting and time frame selection.

 How this helps